Generic Name: pegfilgrastim (PEG-fil-GRA-stim)

 - If you are using the On-Body Injector: Do not travel, drive, or do other tasks or actions that require alertness during hours 26 through 29 after the Injector is put on.
 Be sure you understand how the injector works, what tasks and actions to avoid, and when to avoid them.
 Be sure you know how to tell if all of the drug has been given, or if there has been a problem with the injector.
 Talk with your doctor.

 - Tell your doctor or dentist that you take pegfilgrastim before you receive any medical or dental care, emergency care, or surgery.

 - Lab tests may be performed while you use pegfilgrastim.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using pegfilgrastim while you are pregnant.
-It is not known if pegfilgrastim is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use pegfilgrastim, check with your doctor.
 Discuss any possible risks to your baby.